mintlu8/bevy_defer/README.md

 });
 ```

-You can call spawn on `Commands`, `World` or `App`.
+In fact a single function can drive the entire game!

 ## World Accessors

-This crate provides types mimicking bevy's types:
+We provide types mimicking bevy's types:

 | Query Type | Corresponding Bevy/Sync Type |
 | ---- | ----- |